|Author:||Xiao Peng (小鹏)|

 Xiao Peng’s three sins

-There are three things that are wrong with this book: it is commercial, lacking in content, and condescending.
+There are three things that are wrong with this book:

 “I want to tell the youth who are following in my footsteps that freedom and dreams – even if they seem unreachable – only call for perseverance, and they will not be just castles in the air.” 我想告诉走在我身后的年轻人，自由与梦想，虽然看似遥不可及，但是只要坚持，就不是空中楼阁。